stellacake/sweetcook-back/README.md

 # sweetcook-back

-This is the backend part of my projet Sweetcook.
-Be sure to `npm start` this part to use the front end part.
+This is the back-end part of my projet Sweetcook.
+Be sure to `npm start` this part to use the front-end part.

 ## Getting started